 Stack up these wooden crates from A Place for Everything, and no one need know that they are actually filled with deflated footballs, muddy boots, and neglected garden tools…

-7. Upcycle your unwanted furniture
+7. Upcycle old furniture

 You know that old piece of furniture you have been promising to take to the skip for months?
 See if it could be put to use outdoors.
 A chest of drawers or an old writing desk could be perfect for storing a whole host of items, and provides an extra surface for growing a container garden.
 Just make sure you use solid wood furniture and protect it well with an appropriate exterior paint, or keep it inside.